Dev-Ryuzakii/Pager-proper/RENDER_DEPLOYMENT.md

 **Note**: Make sure to use the full DATABASE_URL from Render's dashboard, which should look something like:
 `postgres://username:password@host:port/database_name`

-### 5. Deploy
+### 6. Deploy

-Click "Create Web Service" and Render will automatically deploy your application.
+Click "Create Web Service" and "Create Background Worker" and Render will automatically deploy your application.

 ## Health Checks

 The application provides a `/health` endpoint that Render can use for health checks.

+## Disappearing Messages Feature

+The application now includes support for disappearing messages that automatically delete after a specified time period.
+The background worker handles the automatic cleanup of expired messages.

 ## Troubleshooting